n473CL0/sm_notes/0402-fuelsavings.md

-### Brief: Think about what the final formula could look like
+Brief: Think about what the final formula could look like

-Date: 04/02 \
+Date: 04/02
-Signed: Nathan

 ### Notes